Paratron/parastudios/docs/the-new-old-school/index.md

 Hello World.
 Again.

-This blog was offline now for some time, since that day where I wanted to update my instance of [ghost] and was unable to do so.
+This blog was offline now for some time, since that day where I wanted to update my instance of [ghost](https://ghost.org) and was unable to do so.
 I don't remember exactly what went wrong that day but I messed it up completely.
 But I wasn't sad about shutting it down, since ghost turned out to be really complicated to handle.
 Nothing comparable to its ancestor wordpress and not at all as flexible.
+Everything had to be done through the ghost CLI on the server.
+But not with your standard linux user, no no.
+And I just wanted to write some blog posts.

 For the new version of the blog I wanted to have a static site again.
 Good, old, humble, static html.
 There was a lot of buzz at the SSG front in the recent years.
-Many developers realized that client side rendered react pages are not the best idea of the day and invented things like [gatsby] or [next] to regain a bit of sanity.
+Many developers realized that client side rendered react pages are not the best idea of the day and invented things like [gatsby](https://www.gatsbyjs.com/) or [next](https://nextjs.org/) to regain a bit of sanity.

 I work with react a lot in my daily job and since I like the component based approach in building complex applications with it, using it for simple - mostly static - websites still feels like using the wrong tool for that job.